a137x/Skanestas-test/README.md

 ### Notes:

-    - No persisitent storage, all data will be lost after restart (no special requirments for this).
+    - No persisitent storage, all data will be lost after restart (no special requirements for this).
     - www.chartjs.org for charting lib.
     - Janus for threadsafe queues.
-    - logging with loguru
+    - Logging with loguru.
     - API input validation with pydantic.

 ### Websocket API: